 Figure 18.
-Diagram of Stout's Creek Subpopulation 2, above road transect.
+Diagram of Stout's Creek subpopulation 2, above road transect.
 Meter tape should be run along road side ditch, in natural arc, but rebar should match up with distances on map.
 Plants extend about 20 m above transect.
+In 2015 this plot was disturbed during road maintenance and will need to be re-established for future monitoring efforts.

 Figure 19.
-Diagram of Stout's Creek Subpopulation 2 focused on the portion of the subpopulation below the road.
+Diagram of Stout's Creek subpopulation 2 focused on the portion of the subpopulation below the road.
 Three sub-sample plots were established.
 Bearings and tag numbers are indicated in diagram.
-Plot 2 was re-created in 2011, as 3 of the posts had been dislodged during thinning and brushclearing.
+Plot 2 was re-created in 2011, as 3 of the posts had been dislodged during thinning and brush-clearing.